apalache-mc/apalache/docs/src/apalache/running.md

 * Special parameters:

-  - `--max-run=NUM`: but produce up to `NUM` simulation runs (unless `--max-error` errors have been found), default: `100`
+  - `--max-run=NUM`: produce up to `NUM` simulation runs (unless `--max-error` errors have been found), default: `100`
-  - `--seed=NUM`: initialize the SMT backend and use the same seed for reproducible transition selection.
+  - `--seed=NUM`: initialize the SMT backend and use the same seed in the inclusive range `0..2147483647` for reproducible transition selection.
 When omitted, Apalache generates and logs a fresh seed that can be supplied to a later run.

 ### <a id="supplying-jvm-arguments"></a> 1.3.
 Supplying JVM arguments